nthChweya/SpikerzAssignment/README.md

 ## 📖 Introduction
-This repository contains a Test Automation Framework built using Cypress and Javascript for automated testing of REST APIs.
+This repository contains a Test Automation Framework built using Cypress and Javascript for automated testing of Web.

 ## 🛠️ Prerequisites